What Is AI Reputation Management? Definition, Framework, and Key Components

 A strong AI reputation management system usually includes six connected capabilities inside four stages.

 A business needs a steady flow of real customer feedback.
-That means asking at the right time, through the right channel, with the right message.
+That starts with review requests sent at the right time, through the right channel, with the right message.

 The first real advantage of advanced AI here is personalization.